tahaafzal5/the-rust-programming-language/Notes.md

   * Rust will not evaluate a non-boolean to a boolean like so:
     ```Rust
     if number % 2 { };
-    // we must do
+    // So, we must do the following
     if number % 2 == 0 { };
     ```

 ### Loops
 * `loop`
-  * We can return values from `loop` by adding that expression after the `break` expression; see ch3/ch3/main.rs
+  * We can return values from `loop` by adding that expression after the `break` expression; see ch3/ch3/src/main.rs
   * For loops within loops, `break` and `continue` apply to the innermost loop by default.
   * We can have a loop label to specify a certain `break` or `continue` applies to which loop instead of the innermost one.
-  * Loop labels begin with a '
+  * Loop labels begin with a `'`.

 * `while`
   * conditional loop